UW-Hydro/VIC/README.txt

         Having %i in fscanf statements was causing input values of "08" to be interpreted as octal rather than decimal.
 These instances of %i have been replaced with %d.
+GCT

 ARNO_PARAMS global parameter option changed to BASEFLOW